Jacksonckc/Data-Structure-Tutorial/1-queue.md

 You will see queues are restaurants, postal office, grocery stores, and etc. However, not all the queues are physically present in real life.

 Queues are commonly used via internet as well!
-Since there is no a physical queue line, we have created a queue data structure which helps maintaining order in the virual life.
+Since there is no a physical queue line, we have created a queue data structure which helps maintaining order in the virtual life.

 ![Online Queue](./images/online-queue.jpeg)